***Please note the handbook is being revised and there will be changes made...

 Table of Contents

 The aim of Catholic education should be the total child.
-Assumption Regional Catholic School is committed to living out the message of Christian joy and hope and is dedicated to educate students for Christian service to our community and to the world.
+Assumption Regional Catholic School is committed to living out the message of Christian joy and hope and is dedicated to educate students for Christian service to our community and the world.
 We seek to integrate gospel values into the lives of the students at Assumption.
-Teachers provide the guidelines and protocols which serve as the foundation for making Christian judgments as adults.

-The official school calendar is published annually by the Diocesan Office of Catholic Schools with the approval of the bishop.
+The official school calendar is published annually by the Diocesan Office of Catholic Schools with the approval of the bishop (Click here for a copy).
 The calendar is designed to meet the minimum of 180 days required by state law.
 A monthly calendar is published by the school noting information and local school activities.
-Click here for a current copy.

 Regular school attendance is imperative.
 Each day of absence is detrimental to the pupil’s progress.
 New Jersey school law stipulates that “Every parent, guardian, or other person having custody and control of a child between the ages of six and sixteen shall cause such child regularly to attend the non-public schools of the district of a day school in which there is given instruction equivalent to that provided in the public schools for children of similar grades and attainments or to receive equivalent instruction elsewhere than a school.”
 (18A:38-25)